All Episodes

 Barbara Walters found it amusing.

-And if you take it just from what you hear, it is kind of silly, but understand who these people are, what they're doing.
+If you take it just from what you hear, it is kind of silly, but understand who these people are, what they're doing.

-There's nothing amusing about this.
+There's nothing amusing about this in context.

-So the next question from Barbara Walters Well, if they are virgins, does that mean that you are able to have sexual relations with them?
+So the next question from Barbara Walters, well, if they are virgins, does that mean that you are able to have sexual relations with them?

 Oh, for sure.